 At 75 °C (167 °F) the surface of your dough turns into a gel.
-It holds together nicely and is still extensible.
-This gel is essential for oven spring as it retains the gas of your dough very well.
+It holds together nicely but is still extensible.
+This gel is essential for oven spring as it retains the gas inside your dough.

 At around 100 °C (212 °F) the water starts to evaporate out of your dough.
 If this weren’t the case, your dough would taste soggy and doughy.
-The higher hydration your dough has, the more water your bread still contains after the bake.
-The crumb is going to taste a bit more moist.
-The consistency will be different.
+The higher hydration your dough has, the more water your bread still contains after the bake, changing its consistency.
+As a result the crumb is going to taste a bit more moist.

 Another often undervalued step is the evaporation of acids.
 At 118 °C (244 °F) the acetic acid in your dough starts to evaporate.
 Shortly after at 122 °C (252 °F) the lactic acid begins evaporating.
-This is crucial to understand and opens a door to many interesting ways to influence your final bread’s taste.
+This is crucial to understand and it opens the door to many interesting ways to influence your final bread’s taste.
 As more and more water begins to evaporate the acids in your dough become more concentrated.
-There is less water but in relation you have more acids.
-A shorter bake will therefore lead to a more tangy dough.
+There is less water but in relation you have more acids, therefore a shorter bake will lead to a more tangy dough.
 The longer you bake the bread, the more of the water evaporates, but also ultimately the acids will follow.
-They will be more concentrated.
-In absolute units, though, they will become less and less.
 The longer you bake, the less sour your bread is going to be.
-By baking you can influence which sourness level you would like to achieve.
+By controlling baking time you can influence which sourness level you would like to achieve.

 It would be a very interesting experiment to bake a bread at different exact temperatures.
 How would a bread taste with only evaporated water but full acidity?
 What if you were to just completely get rid of the acetic acid?
 How would the taste change?

-Once the temperature increases even more to around 170 °C (338 °F), the caramelization process begins.
-The remaining sugars the microbes did not convert yet start to brown and darken.
-You can keep baking for as long as you like to achieve the crust color that you like.1
+Once the temperature increases even more to around 170 °C (338 °F), the caramelization process begins, the remaining sugars and the microbes which did not convert yet start to brown and darken.
+You can keep baking for as long as you like to achieve the crust color that you like.2

-The best method to know that your dough is done is to take the temperature of your dough.
-You can use a barbecue thermometer to measure it.
+The best method to know that your dough is done is to take the temperature of your dough, you can use a barbecue thermometer to measure it.
 Once the core temperature is at around 92 °C (197 °F), you can stop the baking process.
-This is typically not done though as the crust hasn’t been built yet.2
+This is typically not done though as the crust hasn’t been built yet.3

-Once your dough has finished baking, it is ready to eat.
-Your dough has turned into a bread.
-At this point, your bread is sterile as the temperature was too hot for for the microorganisms to survive.3
+Once your dough has finished baking, it is ready to eat: your dough has turned into a bread.
+At this point, your bread is sterile as the temperature was too hot for for the microorganisms to survive.4

 Steam is essential when baking as it helps to counter premature crust building.
-During the first stage of the bake, the dough increases in size.
-The water in your dough evaporates and pushes the whole dough upwards.
+During the first stage of the bake, the dough increases in size as the water in your dough evaporates and pushes the whole dough upwards.